Cal Raleigh Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.69 team ERA that ranks 25th across all league pitching staffs.
+- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.70).

-- The Diamondbacks rank 22nd in baseball in home runs given up (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs allowed (128 total, 1.2 per game).

+- The Diamondbacks will send Pfaadt (0-4) out to make his eighth start of the season.
+He is 0-4 with an 8.81 ERA and 27 strikeouts through 31 2/3 innings pitched.

-- In his most recent outing on Friday, July 21 against the Cincinnati Reds, the left-hander tossed 4 1/3 innings, allowing three earned runs while surrendering four hits.
+- In his last appearance on Saturday against the Cincinnati Reds, the right-hander tossed six innings, allowing three earned runs while surrendering four hits.

-- In 16 games this season, the 26-year-old has put up an ERA of 4.01, with 6.3 strikeouts per nine innings.
-Opponents are batting .252 against him.
+- The 24-year-old has an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.